Elevating The Home Builder Customer Experience

 Phase 3: Consideration (Part 2)

 At this point, a customer has identified their need for a new home.
-Then, through research or word-of-mouth, they've encountered one or more of your branding and marketing materials.
+Then, through research or word-of-mouth, they've encountered one or more of your branding and marketing touchpoints.
 At this stage, they have placed your brand under consideration as an option for finding their new home.
-But an important key to remember is that they have not made any clear decisions yet, so this is your chance to sway them and demonstrate the unique value proposition offered by the brand.
+But an important key to remember is that they have not made any clear decisions yet, so this is your chance to sway them and demonstrate the unique value proposition offered by your home building brand.
 Here, the goal is to convert them into a lead and nurture them through your sales funnel.

 Hand Raisers

-In some cases, buyers in the consideration phase will love what they see enough to reach out directly.
-This can happen through your contact form, a phone call, or perhaps an in-person visit.
+In some cases, home buyers in the consideration phase will love what they see enough to reach out directly.
+This can happen through your online contact form, live chat, a phone call, or perhaps an in-person visit to one of your communities.
 We call these leads "hand raisers" and consider them highly qualified.

 But however the channel, it's critical these hand raisers have a rewarding and seamless experience while reaching out.
-They have made the first step of reaching out to the business, so it’s crucial to deliver an experience that values the buyer’s time and attention and meets expectations.
+They have made the first step of reaching out to your home building business, so it’s crucial to deliver an experience that values the home buyer’s time and attention and meets expectations.
 When done poorly, even something as simple as a contact form can create friction.
 For clarity, let's briefly run with this example.

 Ask yourself the following:

-• What questions are being asked in the form?
+• What questions are being asked on the form?

 • How many questions are being asked?